 Note: If you have no intention of accepting the job offer (for whatever reason) don’t waste the employer’s time trying to negotiate a salary.
 Negotiation should be for jobs that you’re really passionate about but may not be able to accept if the salary doesn’t support your current expenses or you truly feel like the position deserves a higher pay.

-One of the nicest parts of working in the corporate world is PTO (paid time off).
-Yes, that’s right, you can get paid even if you’re not at work!
+PTO (paid time off) is one of the biggest perks of the corporate world.
+Yes, that’s right, you make money even if you’re not at work!
 The number of PTO days you have varies widely depending on the company, how long you’ve been with the company, and a few other factors.

 Some PTO is front loaded, meaning you get access to all of your days off on the first of the year (or upon starting your job).
 Some paid leave is accrued, meaning you access a fraction of your overall PTO each day and you can use what you accrue as you accrue it.
 Other types of PTO are accrued but accessible at any time of the year, but if you were to leave the position before you accrue what’s remaining of the negative balance, you wouldn’t get paid out those days.
-It really depends on the company so be sure to talk to HR if you are confused about the policy.
+If you do not understand the policy be sure to ask HR, as each company may be a little different.